Jane Delgado: Service

 Delgado serves on the board of governors for Argonne National Labs.
-She also serves on the board of the Lovelace Biomedical Research Institute (Vice Chair, Chair Nominating); and, the U.S. Soccer Foundation.
+She also serves on the board of the Lovelace Biomedical Research Institute; McLean Hospital (Belmont, MA); and, the U.S. Soccer Foundation.
 She served on the board of the Kresge Foundation (16 years) and the Northern Virginia Health Foundation (10 years) for the respective term limits.
 She was appointed by the DHHS Secretary to the National Biodefense Science Board and was appointed by the Senate majority leader to the Mickey Leland National Urban Air Toxics Research Center (NUATRC) authorized by Congress.